frcs/4C16-1718/README.md

 Learning, including Least Squares, Logistic Regression and a quick overview of some popular classification techniques.

-Then the course dives into the fundamentals of Neural Nets, including Feed Forward Neural Nets, Convolution Neural Nets, autoencoders and Recurrent Neural Nets.
+Then the course dives into the fundamentals of Neural Nets, including Feed Forward Neural Nets, Convolution Neural Nets and Recurrent Neural Nets.

 The material is constructed in collaboration with leading industrial